Detection of Mycoplasma genitalium in cases of suspected infection

 This test is not intended for use in medico-legal applications.

 Mycoplasma genitalium, an under-recognized sexually transmitted infection (STI), causes acute and chronic non-gonococcal urethritis, cervicitis, and pelvic inflammatory disease.
-Due to its growing prevalence, M genitalium was cited as an emerging public health threat by the CDC in 2015.
+Due to its growing prevalence, M genitalium was cited as an emerging public health threat by the Centers for Disease Control and Prevention (CDC) in 2015.
 In high-risk populations, prevalence has been reported as high as 9% to 24% in male patients and 11% to 16% in female patients.
-M genitalium is commonly misdiagnosed as other STIs (eg, chlamydia and gonorrhea), which can lead to improper treatment of the underlying cause and an increase in duration of infection.
+M genitalium is commonly misdiagnosed as other STIs (eg, Chlamydia trachomatis or gonorrhea), which can lead to improper treatment of the underlying cause and an increase in duration of infection.
 In 2021, the CDC updated their STI guidelines to recommend that men with recurrent non-gonococcal urethritis and women with recurrent cervicitis and/or pelvic inflammatory disease should be tested for M genitalium.

 Negative

-A positive result indicates the presence of nucleic acid from Mycoplasma genitalium.
+A positive result indicates the presence of nucleic acid from Mycoplasma genitalium and strongly supports the diagnosis of a M genitalium infection.

 A negative result indicates that nucleic acid from M genitalium was not detected in the specimen.